askzika/askzika/README.md

             local bothOn = growExistingSlots and growNewSlots

             if parkingMode then
-                -- All 40 slots fully grown â€” just sit on slot 1 and eat/drink, do nothing return
+                -- All 40 slots fully grown — just sit on slot 1 and eat/drink, do nothing
+                return
             end